 All students who are identified by the University as full-time students pay the Student Health Fee, which is included in their tuition and fees.

 Part-time students and students with less than six credit hours in the summer have the option to pay the Student Health Fee.
 They can elect to pay the fee when they register for classes or at any time during the semester.
 They start receiving services at the time they pay the fee.
 If a student has dropped from full-time to part-time status during a semester and has received a full or partial refund of the Student Health Fee from the Office of Bursar Operations, that student must repay the remainder of the SHC fee to continue to be eligible.

 Students Not Enrolled During the Summer

 Students who are not enrolled in the Summer semester, but were enrolled in LSU (part-time or full-time) the prior Spring semester and have classes scheduled for the Fall semester continue to be eligible for services, if they pay the Student Health summer fee.
 "Classes scheduled” means classes are scheduled as verified in the University system.
 It does not necessarily mean fees are paid.

-Non-enrolled students who have the option to buy and students who have not paid the SHC summer fee are permitted to purchase pharmaceuticals and over-the-counter items in the Pharmacy; no additional fees will be added to the cost of their Pharmacy purchases.
-In addition, if they are getting contraceptive or allergy injections or if they are in the midst of an immunization series, they may continue to receive their shots during the summer; they will only be charged for the injections.
+Non-enrolled students who have the option to buy and students who have not paid the Student Health Center Fee are allowed to continue receiving contraceptive or allergy injections or if they are in the midst of an immunization series, they may continue to receive their shots during the summer; they will only be charged for the injections.
 However, if they wish to access any other services, they must pay the summer fee.